 This page may contain affiliate links.
 If you choose to click on one of the links and then make a purchase, Just Wander More may earn a small commission.
 The commission is paid by the company at no extra expense to you.
 Read the full disclosure here.

-This collection covers real scenic variety—rivers and streams, thundering waterfalls, alpine lakes, and plenty of wildlife sightings along the way.
+This collection of hikes covers real scenic variety—rivers and streams, thundering waterfalls, alpine lakes, and plenty of wildlife sightings along the way.
 Whether you’re building your Colorado hiking bucket list or just looking for a great day on the trail, these hikes deliver.

-1. Alberta Falls Trail
+1. Adams Falls

 - Difficulty: Easy

-- Distance: 1.6 miles round trip
+- Distance: 0.8 miles (1.3 km) round trip

-- Elevation gain: 250 feet
+- Elevation gain: 236 feet (71.9 m)

 - Best time to visit: May to October